CallumB04/russthetechguy.co.uk/README.md

 # [russthetechguy.co.uk](https://russthetechguy.co.uk)

-This is a website being constructured for the commercial use of the 'Russ the Tech Guy' business.
+This is a website being constructed for the commercial use of the 'Russ the Tech Guy' business.
 A repair technician business based in the South-east of The United Kingdom.

 ### Business Socials
 - [Facebook Page](https://www.facebook.com/Russtherepairguy)